Symmetrical Manifesto — how programmatic architecture for financial services is going to redesign the industry?

 Our vision for Symmetrical.ai is to become the first stone thrown in a new Fintech 2.0 wave of startups which will truly disrupt the Financial System of the future.
 The creation of Fintech 2.0 will also stand for a long tail/ black swan event for traditional banks and insurance companies.
 They will be forced to redefine their business models and roles in the economy.

 Our dream is to create a new just, transparent and efficient architecture of financial industry allowing customers to get access to cheap, ethical lending worldwide and on the other hand enabling investors to allocate capital on the efficient frontier with practically no transaction costs (similar to the Markovitz model in the capital market industry).

 It’s not unreasonable to imagine the Future Financial Industry to evolve in the following direction:

 If you are a potential partner, investor, co-worker or just an enthusiast, we invite you to support us and eventually join us!

 CEO & Co-Founder of Symmetrical.ai

-In the past founded and served for over 5 years as CEO at Turbine Analytics — a next generation investment information processing company based in Warsaw, Poland.
-The company achieved a position of the leading SaaS software provider for investment funds and capital markets in CEE.
+In the past founded and served for over 5 years as CEO at Turbine Analytics — a next-generation investment information processing company based in Warsaw, Poland.
+The company achieved the position of the leading SaaS software provider for investment funds and capital markets in CEE.
 Sold to a strategic investor (ProService Finteco) in a transaction financed by a global private equity fund Oaktree Capital Management.